Agastache Growth and Care Guide

 Best Varieties of Agastache TESTED

-Before we launch into the best of the best of the best, Proven Winners deserves a shout out.
-Thank you, Proven Winners, for popularizing Hummingbird Mint.
-This name, which appears to have originated in the 1990’s with David Salman with High Country Gardens, has radically changed the demand for Agastache.
-Trust me, every time Proven Winners creates a new name for a plant, it causes Garden Centers across the US to pause.
+Every time Proven Winners creates a new name for a plant, it causes garden centers across the US to pause.
 But, the adaptation of the term Hummingbird Mint name is sheer genius.
-People want to buy Hummingbird Mint … Agastache not so much.
-But, sales don’t lie.
-After Agastache became more commonly known as Hummingbird Mint, sales of Agastache increased and the bee population can’t thank you enough, Proven Winners.
+People want to buy Hummingbird Mint.
+After this plant became known as Hummingbird Mint, sales of Agastache increased and the pollinator population can’t thank you enough, Proven Winners.

-We love Agastache Blue Boa because we’ve seen it in action.
-Similarly Blue Fortune holds a #1 ranking for its performance with the bees.
+We love Agastache 'Blue Boa' because we’ve seen it in action.
+Similarly 'Blue Fortune' holds a #1 ranking for its performance with the bees.
 Amazing.
 Blue Fortune has no trial rankings because it has been around for forever (that should tell you something).
-Blue Boa has a 4.5 out of 5 ranking (thank you Raker Roberta).
+Blue Boa has a 4.5 out of 5 ranking.
 There are higher ranking Agastache, but nothing that we’ve seen that attracts the bees quite as well as these soft lavender flowers on sturdy stems.

-Best Variety #2: Agastache Black Adder & Little Black Adder
+Black Adder & Little Adder

-Lest we forget where we come from, the original Black Adder Agastache at heights up to 4 feet began the movement for pollinator friendly Agastache.
-The Little Black Adder (half the size) was added later.
+Lest we forget where we come from, the original Black Adder at heights up to 4 feet began the movement for pollinator friendly Agastache.
+Little Adder (half the size) was added later.
 Neither have rankings because they have been around for so long (with good reason).
 Striking dark stems and purple flower spikes of the Black Adder/LIttle Black Adder add drama to any garden bed.
 Because of the success of these two hybrids, a greater demand began for more colors, bushier hybrids and dwarfs.
 Lest we forget.

-Best Variety #3: Agastache Kudos Series
+Kudos Series

 Kudos to TerraNova who bred the Kudos Series of Agastache.
-Every color ranked 4.6 or higher in test trials (thank you Raker Roberta) with the exception of the Kudos Red which ranked a 4.0 …it is beautiful, though, let’s be honest, less resilient.
+Every color ranked 4.6 or higher in test trials (thank you Raker Roberta's) with the exception of the Kudos Red which ranked a 4.0 …it is beautiful, though, let’s be honest, less resilient.
 TerraNova brags that Kudos is a game changer and we agree.
 Well branched, dwarf and powdery mildew resistant.
 Love this series (so do the hummingbirds), especially the less resilient red.

-Although we have little experience to date with the Summerlong Series (a Darwin Perennials introduction), the trial data don’t lie.
+Although we have little experience to date with the Summerlong Series (a Darwin Perennials introduction), the trial data doesn’t lie.
 This series of Agastache, which range in height from 18-24”, offers a variety of colors, and the trial data show their success … Coral 4.92 (PSU), Lemon 4.79 (PSU), Lilac 4.3 (Raker Roberta, Magenta 4.75 (PSU), Peach 4.3.

 How to Grow & Care for Agastache